Grades: ProbationLast updated: February 6, 2018

 If your semester academic record warrants probation you will receive notification from your academic dean.
 The terms of probation stipulate that you must:

 - Meet with your academic dean no later than the third day of classes of the probationary semester.
-(Your failure to meet with your academic dean and/or complete the required form will result in your dismissal from the University for a period of two semesters.)

 - Acknowledge your probation in writing by completing and signing an "Academic Agreement of Probation" form.
 Your dean will give you the form when you meet.